yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 ETL Tools because of the complex nature of ETL Processes.
 The following is an illustration of the ETL Process "Insert image of ETL_Process here!"

+#### Components of the Transformation Process
+This step of the ETL-Process consist of four sub-processes whiche are: **Filtering, Harmonisation, Aggregation and** **Enriching**.
+As a result of this, it is the most elaborate and complex part of the ETL-Process.

++ **Filtering**
+This step of the transformation process aims at *extracting and removing syntactic(technical) and semantic(content)* defects from the data before it is moved to the DWH.
+The process occurs in two steps; **extraction and Cleansing**.
+In the extraction step, data from operational systems e.g., ERP-Systms, and external sources e.g., Online portal for exchange rates are stored in the staging area.
+The staging area is a special temporal storage for source data in the form, format or structure in which it comes.
+In the cleansing step, technical defects e.g., numeric values in a date fiel and content defects e.g., inaccurate sales values.
+Defects that are automatically detected and fixed during extraction are first class defects, while those that are automatically detected but manually fix after extraction are second class errors.
+Other errors are only manually determined and fixed.
+Those are third class errors.
+Once the filtering process is completed, of course with regards to the business objectives, the *filtered data is ingested in the data warehouse*.
++ **Harmonization**
+Harmonization in other words is **normalization** of *filtered data*.
+In this step, the data, most often from different source systems is reconcilled or unified into an agreed format.
+For instance, data from the sales department recording sneaker sizes as **S, M or L**.
+On the other hand, procurement department be recording these entries as **Small, Medium,** **Large**.
+These data can be reconcilled by agreeing to store the entries as **S, M or L**.
+This means that in the harmonization or normalization step, the data entries from the procurement department will be transformed to **S, L or M**.
+When this transformation is done, then the data from these two departments can be consolidated or merged into one before storage in DWH.
+Currency conversions can also be done in this step(Kimball & Caserta, 20024).
+  - Syntactic harmonization: When data from different source systems is being merged together, it is a common practice to assign or create primary key for the merged data.
+This is often done through a map table, that contains this primary key, and the primary keys of the individual tables of the various sources.
+This primary key is referred to as a global key and is used in the basic database, DWH and data mart.
+Some ETL Tools can help generate this key during data transformation.
+The term used for this key is **surrogate keys**.
+  - Semantic harmonization: This is to ensure that business terms have the same meaning and well understood by those who will be using them.
++ **Aggregation**
+In this step of the transformation process, *harmonized and filtered data* is summarised or condensed into an agreed granularity or hierarchical level.
+In this phase functions that are required to calculate key business figures are prepared for later use.
+It is also in this step where dimensions that will be used for analysing the data is set.
++ **Enrichment**
+This is the final step of in the transformation process.
+It is in this phase that **key business figures** are actually created or calculated and stored.
+>The bulk of the work in the ETL process lies in the Extraction and Transformation steps.
+Specifically the Sub-Processes
+>of the transformation process are the key components of the ETL Process.
+Once the data has been enriched; the data
+>is **written** in the target system.
+This occurs in the last step of the ETL Process which is *Loading*.

+### DWH and Data-Mart Concepts
+In a narrower sense, the functions of a data warehouse includes data storage.
+To be leverage this functionality, the components of a data warehouse play very important roles.
+These components include:**staging area, basic database or** **C-DWH, data mart, ODS, and metadata**.

++ **Staging area**
+This is a working area where data is extracted to, transformed before it is loaded into the data warehouse.
+This acts as a relieve area for downstream systems, particular when working with large amounts of data that alos require alot of cleansing and harmonization.
+Typically, data is loaded into this area periodically and later on discarded once the data has been transformed and loaded into the data warehouse.
+Thus, it is a **temporal store** for raw data.
+(Inmon,2005).
++ **C-DWH**
+Located between the staging area and the avaluation database is the basic database.
+This database is particular in in its function in the sense that the transformed data it receives from the staging area is stored bytopic, historically, consistent, permanently,by dimenssion and in a normalized form.
+This is why modelling is a very important aspect of setting-up a DWH.
+The data in the C-DWH is then served to the evaluation database for calculating key business figures or metrics.
+Depending on the business goals, data are also historicized, that is, they are kept track of over time(Bauer & Günzel,2008).